-Unlike the current Search and Reporting app, an SPL2 module can contain multiple searches and other SPL2 statements in one file.
+Unlike the current Search and Reporting app, an SPL2 module can contain multiple searches and other SPL2 statements in one module.
 This means that you can quickly switch back and forth between these searches and search results.
 You can create custom functions and store them in the same module with your search statements.

-For example, you can create a main search and branch or extend that search into other searches Or you can create other related searches in the same module.
+For example, you can create a main search and branch or extend that search into other searches, or you can create other unrelated searches in the same module.
 For more information, see Extend and branch search statements in the SPL2 Search Manual.

-In addition, you can create custom functions (like macros) and custom data types to use in your searches and store all of these items with your searches in a single module.
+In addition, you can create custom functions, similar to SPL macros, and custom data types to use in your searches and store all of these items with your searches in a single module.
+For more information, see